fable-compiler/Fable/docs/compiling.md

 ## Polyfill

-After going through Babel pipeline, the code won't include any syntax foreign to ES5.
-However several ES6 classes (like `Symbol`) are used so it's advisable to include a polyfill like [core-js](https://github.com/zloirock/core-js) to make sure the code works fine in any browser.
+When not using `--module es2015` (see below), after going through Babel pipeline the code won't include any syntax foreign to ES5.
+However several ES2015 classes (like `Symbol`) are used so it's advisable to include a polyfill like [core-js](https://github.com/zloirock/core-js) to make sure the code works fine in any browser.